How do I Answer a Lawsuit for Debt Collection?

 Yes.
 That is not a defense.

 A declaration is a sworn statement.
-The Declaration of Exempt Income and Assets lets your creditors know that you have income and/or assets that the law says they may not take from you.
-It also lets them know that if they try to garnish or lien these things, you can sue them under the Fair Debt Collection Practices Act (FDCPA).
+The Declaration of Exempt Income and Assets lets your creditors know you have income and/or assets the law says they may not take from you.
+Fair Debt Collection Practices Act (FDCPA).

 *You can use the blank Declaration of Exempt Income and Assets at the end of this packet.